CERTCC/Vultron/docs/process_models/report_management.md

     them, and possibly negotiate embargoes.

-We provide additional elaboration on the sorts of activities that might happen in the $Accept$ state in §[\[sec:do_work\]](#sec:do_work){reference-type="ref" reference="sec:do_work"}.
+We provide additional elaboration on the sorts of activities that might happen in the _Accept_ state in §[\[sec:do_work\]](#sec:do_work){reference-type="ref" reference="sec:do_work"}.

--   A report MAY enter and exit the $Accepted$ state a number of times in its lifespan as a Participant resumes or pauses work (i.e., transitions to/from the $Deferred$ state).
+-   A report MAY enter and exit the _Accepted_ state a number of times in its lifespan as a Participant resumes or pauses work (i.e., transitions to/from the _Deferred_ state).

 #### The _Deferred_ (_D_) State

-The $Deferred$ state is reserved for valid, unclosed reports that are otherwise not being actively worked on (i.e., those in $Accepted$).
-It parallels the $Invalid$ state for reports that fail to meet the necessary validation criteria in that both states are awaiting closure once it is determined that no further action is necessary.
+The _Deferred_ state is reserved for valid, unclosed reports that are otherwise not being actively worked on (i.e., those in _Accepted_).
+It parallels the _Invalid_ state for reports that fail to meet the necessary validation criteria in that both states are awaiting closure once it is determined that no further action is necessary.

-For example, a Participant might use the $Deferred$ state when a valid report fails to meet their prioritization criteria [\[eq:prioritize_report\]](#eq:prioritize_report){reference-type="eqref" reference="eq:prioritize_report"}, or when a higher priority task takes
+For example, a Participant might use the _Deferred_ state when a valid report fails to meet their prioritization criteria [\[eq:prioritize_report\]](#eq:prioritize_report){reference-type="eqref" reference="eq:prioritize_report"}, or when a higher priority task takes